 The idea of planting a garden can be daunting for the beginner gardener.
-There is so much information and advice out there, as well as countless products and additives to choose from, it might feel as if you need a PhD to grow a tomato.
+There is so much information and advice out there, as well as countless products and additives to choose from, it might feel like you need a PhD to grow a tomato.

 The fact is, everyone can easily grow an edible garden.
 Similar to buying real estate, the most important choice a gardener makes is location.
 You cannot grow sun-loving plants, which most vegetable and fruit plants are, in dense shade.
 Most vegetables (excluding leafy greens like lettuce and cabbage) require a minimum of six to eight hours of direct sunlight per day.